 Who may share a dwelling unit with assisted family.

 If approved by the HA, a live-in aide may reside with the family to care for a person with disabilities.
 The HA must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities in accordance with 24 CFR part 8.
-See Sec.
-982.316 concerning occupancy by a live-in-aide.

 The persons who are assisted under the tenant-based program, or other persons who are not assisted under the tenant-based program, may reside in a shared housing unit.